austin-rt/useMemo/README.md

 The intent of dependency arrays with React Hooks is to trigger our Hook more intentionally and specifically.
 When the value of the variable being `tracked` changes, the Hook knows it's time to _do its thing_.

-In our specific case, when the `number` input changes, we want our `jacobsthal` function to recalculate the result.
+In our specific case, when `number` changes, we want our `jacobsthal` function to recalculate the result.

 So let's add `number` to our dependency array.